 1.4.
-Repeated evaluation: for-loops#
+Repeated Evaluation: For-Loops#

-Suppose we want to compute the finite sum \(s_n = \sum_{i=1}^n \frac{1}{i}\) for some integer \(n\ge 1\).
-To do this in a computer code, we need a loop, which runs a block of code repeatedly for a given number of times.
+For example, suppose we want to compute the finite sum \(s_n = \sum_{i=1}^n \frac{1}{i}\) for some integer \(n \ge 1\).
+A for

 for i = 1:n

-# This code will be repeated n times, for i = 1,2,...,n
+# This code will be repeated n times, for i = 1, 2, ..., n

 end